-NDISC internship grants can defray costs such as room and board, transportation, or required certifications and supplies.
+NDISC internship awards can defray costs such as room and board, transportation, or required certifications and supplies.

-Senior thesis research grants can support domestic and international research trips, books, and other expenses that support your research project.
+Senior thesis research awards can support domestic and international research trips, books, and other expenses that support your research project.

 NDISC professors have tallied many decades of experience in both government and academic sectors; they offer extensive mentorship and support to help students attain internships and careers in the policy and academic sides of national security.